-Thanksgiving is almost here, and there’s no doubt you’re nervous about spending so much time with your family.
-Some of us will have to go home to a gaggle of Trump supporters and sit around the table hoping the topic of politics doesn’t come up.
+Christmas is almost here, and there’s no doubt you’re nervous about spending so much time with your family.
+Some of us will have to go home to a gaggle of Republicans and sit around the table hoping the topic of politics doesn’t come up.
 Others are blessed to have their family on the right (er, left) side of the aisle, but even that doesn’t excuse them being overbearing and crazy as all hell.
-So we’ve compiled five holiday family survival hacks to get through it all in one piece.
+If only someone had holiday family survival hacks to get through it all in one piece.

 1. Take a break